joshcanhelp/josh-to-11/_content/post/2021/2021-11-01-taking-notes.md

 I kept with this system for a long time because it worked and because it was simple.
 Apps like Evernote and OneNote and came out and I tried that but it just wasn't for me.
 I wanted mostly plain text stored locally.

 Then someone told me about [Workflowy](https://workflowy.com/a/) and I was, once again, totally blown away.
 Workflowy is basically one giant bullet point list that lets you focus in at any point of the tree.
 Imagine all of your notes and references and everything all in one massive document and then setting what amounts to bookmarks at places where you want to jump back in.
-I realized that 95% of my notes and references were bullet points and that that rest of my writing was just a bullet point list that didn't know it was a bullet point list yet (picture the HTML DOM).
+I realized that 95% of my notes and references were bullet points and that the rest of my writing was just a bullet point list that didn't know it was a bullet point list yet (picture the HTML DOM).
 I had an honest-to-god revelation and realized that it's bullet points all the way down, man.

 ![](/_images/2021/html-dom-as-bullet-points.png)